Writing Podcast

 - Feeling the cringe when you read your writing is natural.

 - Make sentences rhyme.
 Brain is encoded to believe that the truth rhymes.
-Come up with phrases that stick.

 - Try shifting around sentences and paragraphs to shift the timelines of your story.